Our latest dive into mobile operating systems compares data from 2018 with the previous two years, and we've added another 15 countries to the list.

-The following statistics are based on mobile web traffic over Q3 2018 to a global network of partner websites using the DeviceAtlas device detection platform.
+The following statistics are based on mobile web traffic from January to November 2018, to a global network of partner websites using the DeviceAtlas device detection platform.
+The 15 new countries added to the list contain 2018 data only – we’ll begin tracking their progress in our next update (Q2 2019).

 Which countries prefer Android, and which prefer iOS?